Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 Variant: Stretched Septril Piercing

-Once a septril piercing has healed completely, you can increase its visual impact by stretching it to a higher gauge.
+Once a Septril piercing has healed completely, you can increase its visual impact by stretching it to a higher gauge.

 Due to the uniqueness of this particular piercing, it's also best to attempt stretching under the guidance of an experienced professional.